Captain Future (Nedor Comics)

-Captain Future is a fictional superhero character (not to be confused with the pulp magazine character of the same name) who first appeared in Startling Comics #1 (June 1940) from Nedor Comics.
+Captain Future is a superhero (not to be confused with the pulp magazine character of the same name) who first appeared in Startling Comics #1 (June 1940) from Nedor Comics.

 Publishing history

 Captain Future appeared in issues #1-40 of Startling Comics (June 1940 - July 1946).
 He also appeared in several issues of America's Best Comics.

 In 2003, he appeared in AC Comics' Sentinels of America #1, along with Black Terror, Miss Masque, Fighting Yank, and The Scarab.
 In 2004 he appeared in Terra Obscura, Volume Two.

 In 2008, Captain Future appeared in flashbacks in Dynamite Entertainment's miniseries Project Superpowers; in the one-shot Project Superpowers: Chapter Two Prelude, it was stated that he would appear in future issues in this line.

 Fictional biography

 Nedor Comics

 In 1940, scientist Andrew Bryant discovers that bathing himself in a combination of gamma and infrared rays will grant him superpowers.
 He uses these powers to fight crime, with the help of his detective girlfriend, Grace Adams of the Agatha Detective Agency.
 While "powered up" Bryant is super-strong, can fly and hurl bolts of energy from his hands.
 Strong blows to the head, however, can render him unconscious, and he must frequently use his radiation machine to recharge his powers.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "his enemies vary from German ("Nazonians") and Japanese agents to Dr. Allirog, a Moreau-like mad scientist who creates "fiendish monsters" and who transplanted his brain into the body of a bear with the head, hands and feet of a gorilla, to Dr. Bio, who creates horse-sized tarantulas with human faces, to kaiju-sized alligators".